The report is released by the Ministry of Justice and produced in accordance with arrangements approved by the UK Statistics Authority.

 Justice Data Lab service: available reoffending data

-The Justice Data Lab team have brought in reoffending data for the first quarter of 2016 into the service.
-It is now possible for an organisation to submit information on the individuals it was working with up to the end of March 2016, in addition to during the years 2002 to 2014.
+The Justice Data Lab team have brought in reoffending data for the fourth quarter of 2016 into the service.
+It is now possible for an organisation to submit information on the individuals it was working with up to the end of December 2016, in addition to during the years 2002 to 2015.

 The bulletin is produced and handled by the Ministry’s analytical professionals and production staff.
-Pre-release access of up to 24 hours is granted to the following persons: Ministry of Justice Secretary of State, Parliamentary Under-Secretary of State - Minister for Prisons and Probation, Permanent Secretary, Director General of Offender Reform and Commissioning Group, Chief Financial Officer, Director of Communication and Information, Head and Deputy Head of News, Chief Press Officer, 7 Policy and Analytical Advisers for reducing reoffending and rehabilitation policy, special advisors, 2 press officers, and 6 private secretaries.
+Pre-release access of up to 24 hours is granted to the following persons: Ministry of Justice Secretary of State, Parliamentary Under-Secretary of State - Minister for Prisons and Probation, Parliamentary Under-Secretary of State - Minister for Offender Health and female offenders, Permanent Secretary, Director General of Offender Reform and Commissioning Group, Director of Analytical Services, Acting Head of News, 2 Chief Press Officer, 14 policy and analytical advisers for reducing reoffending and rehabilitation policy, special advisors, 6 press officers, and 8 private secretaries.